wragge/diy-redactionart/README.md

 For the tattoos I used [StrayTats](https://www.straytats.com/).
 I had to fill in the SVG outline and save as a JPG for upload.

-If you make use of these files please share them using the #redactionart tag.
+If you make use of these files please share them using the [#redactionart](https://twitter.com/search?q=%23redactionart) tag (you could also star this repository).

 **Have fun!**